akbashev/KindaDeclarativeUI/README.md

 # KindaDeclarativeUI

 An API to wrap `UIStackView` and replicate SwiftUI layout system.
 It's an early stage, API was more important than code in the beggining.
-So first I've immitated
+So first I've immitated all the aligments and layouting and code in some parts could look like a mess.
+Anyway, it's working 🙂 Just try!

 ```swift
   StackList {